 - Can your potential client picture themselves in a scenario of working with you?

-- Did you spell out how to take the next step?
+- Do you spell out how to take the next step?

 Connect with potential clients through a warm, friendly headshot (NO excuses).